Personalized Abstractive Summarization by Tri-agent Generation Pipeline: Discussion

 \subsection{Qualitative Examples}

-We show examples from the DeFacto dataset and CNNDM dataset in Table~\ref{tab:examples} and Table~\ref{tab:examples_cnndm}.
+We show examples from the CNNDM dataset in Table~\ref{tab:examples_cnndm}.
 The instructor model can correctly detect the user's expectation and produce the editing instruction.
-ChatGPT is capable to edit the initial summary based on the given instruction, serving as an editor.
+ChatGPT is capable to edit the initial summary based on the given instruction, serving as an editor. \footnote{Examples from DeFacto are shown in the appendix.}